 The -e option specifies an exposure compensation in f-stops (powers of two).
 Only integer stops are allowed, for efficiency.
 If the special word, auto is given instead of a number of stops, then ximage performs an automatic exposure adjustment similar to pcond(1), compressing the dynamic range of the image to fit within the dynamic range of the display.
-If the special word, human is given instead, then ximage performs an exposure adjustment similar to pcond(1), compressing the dynamic range of human contrast and color sensitivity at the corresponding scene luminance levels.
-This option yeilds and appearance of the scene on the display that closely matches what would be experienced in the real world.
+If the special word, human is given instead, then ximage performs an exposure adjustment similar to pcond with the -s and -c options, which compensate for human contrast and color sensitivity at the corresponding scene luminance levels.
+This option yields and appearance of the scene on the display that closely matches what would be experienced in the real world.